moby/moby/docs/sources/reference/api/remote_api_client_libraries.md

 # Docker Remote API Client Libraries

-These libraries have not been tested by the Docker Maintainers for compatibility.
+These libraries have not been tested by the Docker maintainers for compatibility.
 Please file issues with the library owners.
 If you find more library implementations, please list them in Docker doc bugs and we will add the libraries here.